-Or you can invest with a crowdfunding company like Fundrise.
-Fundrise let you get a piece of the real estate pie by investing in REITs–real estate investment trusts.
 Another option is PeerStreet.
 Using PeerStreet, accredited investors purchase notes that represent a piece of a vetted real estate loan.
 If you’re curious about what it takes to become an accredited investor and if this type of investing is for you, take a look at our PeerStreet review.
 These may look a bit more like traditional investments, but you’ll still want to do your homework before you put money into them.

 Cash Flow from Rent